 7) FOLLOW THROUGH WITH ADDITIONAL MEDICAL CARE AND MENTAL HEALTH TREATMENT WHEN APPROPRIATE

 If you have ongoing physical or emotional injuries from police misconduct or excessive force, it is important that you get all care necessary.
-In addition to physical injuries, you may have been traumatized by this incident, resulting in depression, anxiety, sleeping difficulties, withdrawal from friends and family, and sometimes post traumatic stress disorder.
+In addition to physical injuries, you may have been traumatized by the incident, resulting in depression, anxiety, sleeping difficulties, withdrawal from friends and family, and sometimes post traumatic stress disorder.
 If you are experiencing physical pain or emotional distress, it is important that you seek medical care and obtain assistance.
-Treatment for physical injuries may involve physician appointments and referrals for physical or occupational therapy, diagnostic testing, medication, or chiropractic care, to name a few.
-Treatment for emotional distress injuries may involve physician appointments, referrals for counseling with a therapist, counselor, psychologist, or psychotherapist, and maybe consultation with a psychiatrist, and medication, as possibilities.
-This is important for your health and also for your claims.
+Treatment for physical injuries may involve physician appointments and referrals for physical or occupational therapy, diagnostic testing, medication or chiropractic care.
+Treatment for emotional distress injuries may involve physician appointments, referrals for counseling with a therapist, counselor, psychologist, or psychotherapist, and maybe consultation with a psychiatrist, and medication.
+Getting proper treatment is important for your health and also for your claims.

 8) PURSUE POTENTIAL CLAIMS FOR COMPENSATION FOR INJURIES OR DAMAGES